Joao Bussotti

-João Capistrano Maria Bussotti Neves Júnior (born 10 May 1993, in Maputo) is a Mozambican and Italian of Mozambican descent middle-distance runner competing primarily in the 1500 metres.
+João Capistrano Maria Bussotti Neves Júnior (born 10 May 1993) is a Mozambican and Italian middle-distance runner competing primarily in the 1500 metres.
 He won five times the national championships.

 Biography

 Of Mozambican and later acquired Italian citizenship, Bussotti Neves emigrated to Italy with his mother Claudine in 2002.
 His step father is from Livorno where Joao lives and trains.
 He took up athletics in 2007.
 He was cleared by IAAF to compete for Italy since May 2012.